ADHD

 If you’re experiencing low or high levels of dopamine, it’s important to consult your health care provider.
 Negative symptoms of a dopamine imbalance can include: muscle cramps, spasms or stiffness, digestive problems, pneumonia and trouble sleeping.
 Low dopamine can be caused by a variety of factors, including Parkinson’s disease, schizophrenia, and depression.

 Drug addiction can cause low dopamine over time as well.
-Too much dopamine may cause negtaive symptoms of mental health issues such as anxiety, insomnia, and depression.
+Too much dopamine may cause negtaive symptoms of mental health conditions such as anxiety, insomnia, and depression.
 Too little dopamine can also lead to low libido, lack of energy, and issues with learning and memory.

 Negative Symptoms of Low Dopamine